Skip to main content

 If you would like to talk about whether this kind of work might suit you, you can get in touch through the contact form below.

-Couples therapy in City of London and Liverpool Street
+Couples therapy in Tunbridge Wells and Cranbrook

 The approach is psychodynamic.
 That is explained more fully in the bio above and on the how we work page.